chasmkhasan/FilmSystemMinimalApiSQL/README.md

 https://localhost:7159/api/Movie - Post

 # Reflection:
 Minimal API is primery stag of learning and understanding of API.
 MVC is much more secure and profeeisonal.
-I have learned how does work about API.
-In this project API has been called only primerykey that is why I have faced problem to get other information.
-I couldn't reached how to call foreign key in my business logic.
-I will implement and try to sort it out foreign key request and will try to focused on MVC.
+I have learned how does work about API even I have leanred external API.
+I have used external API of TMDB.
+In this project could possible to generate TMDB genere information.
 I haven't done repository pattern yet because this project has very little time understand.
 I will focused on.

 ## Creator: Welcome to visit my link: